benaston/interview-stuff/test7.md

 10. Describe a linked list.
 What is the main benefit over a traditional array?

 11. Code smells, discuss your favourite smells?

+12. What is the constructor property?

+13. Explain prototypical inheritance, how it is impleemnted and how it works.